amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-7-algorithms-essentials.md

 **Steps:**

-1. Initialize a collection.
+For a given collection:

-2. Set the first element as the initial minimum and maximum values (minValue and maxValue).
+1. Set the first element as the initial minimum and maximum values (minValue and maxValue).
-3. Iterate through each element in the array starting from the second element.
+2. Iterate through each element in the array starting from the second element.
-4. Update the minValue if the current element is smaller.
+3. Update the minValue if the current element is smaller.
-5. Update the maxValue if the current element is larger.
+4. Update the maxValue if the current element is larger.

-6. Optionally, iutput the final minimum and maximum values.
+Optionally, iutput the final minimum and maximum values.

 **Note**